Facebook Messenger: User growth

 After being separated from the main Facebook app, Messenger had 600 million users in April 2015.
 This grew to 900 million in June 2016, 1 billion in July 2016, and 1.2 billion in April 2017.

 In March 2020, total messaging traffic increased by 50% in countries that were on quarantine due to the COVID-19 outbreak.
 Group calls grew by more than 1,000%.

 Government attempt at surveillance/decryption

 In early 2018, the US Department of Justice went to court to attempt to force Facebook to modify its Messenger app to enable surveillance by third parties so that agents could listen in on encrypted voice conversations over Messenger.
 The court decided against the Justice Department, but sealed the case.
 In November 2018, the ACLU and EFF filed suit to have the case unsealed so that the public can be informed about the encryption/surveillance debate.
 This motion was denied in February 2019, and an appeal was filed in April 2020.
+The appeals court confirmed the original denial on July 22, 2020.